wilaw/carp/draft-law-moq-carp.md

 ### General metadata scheme
 When not empty, the string in the METADATA field MUST contain one or more comma separated key=value pairs, formatted as Strings as specified in Section 3.3.3 of [RFC9651].
 For example, the METADATA field can be "key1=1,key2=3268".
+For another example, the METADATA field can be "key1=1,key2=""hello-world"",key3=3268".

+A key name MAY be prefixed with a namespace.
+When a namespace is present, the separator between the namespace prefix and the key name is '.'.

 ### Namespace for CARP-specific metadata signalled through the METADATA element
-For CARP-specific metadata signalled through the METADATA element, the namespace is "ietf:moq:warp:timeline:metadata:carp".
+For CARP-specific metadata signalled through the METADATA element, the namespace is "timeline:metadata:carp".

 ### Metadata signalling of SAP type
-When the key of a key=value pair is "CARP.SAP_TYPE", the value indicates the SAP type the Object begins with.
+When the key name of a key=value pair is "SAP_TYPE", the value indicates the SAP type the Object begins with.
+The namesapce-prefixed key is "timeline:metadata:carp.SAP_TYPE".

 The value 0 indicates that the Object does not start with an ISOBMFF stream access point.
 The value equal to 1, 2, or 3 indicates that the Object begins with a stream access point of SAP type 1, 2, or 3, respectively.
 When the Object is the first Object in the Group, the value MUST be equal to 1 or 2.

 ### Metadata signalling of earliest presentation time
-When the key of a key=value pair is "CARP.EARLIEST_PTS", the value indicates the earlier media presentation timestamp of all media samples in the Object.
-When the SAP type of the Object begins with is equal to 2 or 3, this key=value pair SHOULD be present.
+When the key name of a key=value pair is "EARLIEST_PTS", the value indicates the earliest media presentation timestamp rounded to the nearest millisecond of all media samples in the Object.
+The namesapce-prefixed key is "timeline:metadata:carp.SAP_TYPE".

+WWhen the SAP type the Object begins with is 2 or 3, the EARLIEST_PTS key SHOULD be present.

 # Catalog Examples